hyun986-spec/hyun986-making-journal/journal-pages/week-07.md

 *(Source: Prototype 2 generated with OpenAI Codex by hyun986, available on editor.p5js.org)*

 To address the issues identified in Prototype 1, I revised the interaction logic and visual design before submitting an updated prompt to the AI.
-This resulted in the development of Prototype 2.

 #### Key Improvements
 - **Smartphone UI Optimisation:** Updated to a 19.5:9 aspect ratio to better reflect modern smartphone screens and improve immersion.